 How to manage notifications in Perusall

 Tip 2: Students say that they like Perusall but that the notifications become overwhelming.
-Well, there is good news, Perusall allows you to control notifications, check out this vide to
+Well, there is good news, Perusall allows you to control notifications!
+Check out this video to see how:

 Reviewing manuscripts for publication is a unique and rewarding activity.
 Reviewers get to stay on top of new research and feel good about giving back to the field.
 It also takes a lot of time and energy.